garrandall/popular-music-data/tracks/doing-too-much-paula-deanda-baby-bash.md

 But it gets hard sometimes cuz there ain't no one just like you I try my best but I can't shake this thing u got me going through

-All i can picture is the color of your eyes, and the way u make me smile I ain't felt this in a while,
+All I can picture is the color of your eyes, and the way u make me smile I ain't felt this in a while,
 But I came to a conclusion that this is pure illusion Chaos and confusion but I'm not gonna let it ruin